cs4241-21a/a3-persistence/README.md

 6. json: allowed parsing for JSON objects in the request body

 ## Technical Achievements
 - **Tech Achievement 1**: I hosted my site on Heroku.
-I found it to be pretty intuitive deploying directly through Github, the one thing I liked more with glitch was how it was easier to change files after importing.
+I found it to be pretty simple for deploying directly through Github, the one thing I liked more with glitch was how you could directly change files after importing.
 However, deploying with Heroku was nice as it tracked changed commited to my github repository.
 - **Tech Achievement 2**: I got 100% in all four lighthouse tests on both login/home pages

 [Here is login page screenshot](https://github.com/jpayvazian/a3-persistence/blob/main/loginpage.JPG)